mangalam-research/btw/tech_notes.rst

   $ ./manage.py btwexistdb loadindex
   $ ./manage.py btwexistdb load
   $ ./manage.py btwworker start --all
-  $  ./manage.py btwworker generate-monit-config build/scripts
-  # Install the config generated.
   $ ./manage.py btwcheck
   $ make test-django
   [The Zotero tests will necessarily fail because the server is set to connect to the production Zotero database.]
+  # We need to stop everything started manually so that systemd
+  # takes over.
+  $ ./manage.py btwredis stop
+  $ ./manage.py btwexistdb stop
+  $ sudo cp build/services/* /etc/systemd/system
+  $ sudo systemctl daemon-reload
-  $ sudo monit monitor btw
+  $ sudo systemctl start btw

 If you have not yet done so, create the log directory for the nginx process responsible for serving BTW::